-Major products sold by shoe stores include women’s casual and dress shoes (30 percent of industry revenue); men’s athletic shoes (20 percent); men’s casual and dress shoes (13 percent), and women’s athletic shoes (10 percent).
+Major products sold by shoe stores include women’s casual and dress shoes (nearly 30 percent of industry revenue); men’s athletic shoes (20 percent); men’s casual and dress shoes (13 percent), and women’s athletic shoes (10 percent).
 Other products include handbags, hosiery, and jewelry.
 Companies may specialize in men’s, women’s, children’s, or athletic shoes.
 Many shoe retailers are family shoe stores, which offer merchandise for multiple targets.Buy Now